DeterminateSystems/riff/README.md

 ## Garbage Collection

-While using [Nix] grants Riff its powers, it also comes with some drawbacks, one of which being the issue of disk space.
+One of the disadvantages of Riff using [Nix] is that [Nix] can end up using substantial disk space.
 After using Riff on a few projects, you may notice the `/nix/store` directory grow in size.
 Luckily, it is relatively easy to reclaim this space by running `nix-collect-garbage`.
-Do note that this may cause any Riff shells you have used to be cleaned up, and may cause the next `riff` invocation take slightly longer due to fetching all the dependencies that were cleaned up.
+Note that garbage collection may clean up any Riff shells you have used, which in turn may cause your next riff invocation to take slightly longer because Riff&mdash;using Nix&mdash;needs to fetch the dependencies that were cleaned up.

 ## Direnv Integration